Redeemer offers degrees in a variety of majors and streams that will challenge you to develop a Kingdom vision, wherever you are called.

 Right from the start, small class sizes allow for meaningful class discussion, lead by professors who are actively researching in the field and excited to include students in their work.

 First-year courses provide foundational skills and knowledge in multiple science disciplines, giving you an interdisciplinary understanding of the topics that you'll dig into later on in your studies.
-Many classes, already in your first year, include a lab component where you'll participate in real-world experiments and use professional-grade equipment.
+Many classes—as early as first-year—include a lab component where you'll participate in real-world experiments and use professional-grade equipment.

 The Core Curriculum is a set of 10 courses that every student takes.
 The courses are woven through every major and get you to think deeply and broadly about what you’re studying.
 Think about it this way…